-Active Ingredient: Active component of this mentioned medicine is Etodolac.
+The active component of this mentioned medicine is Etodolac.
 This active ingredient is indicated to relieve pain from various conditions.
-It is also used to reduces pain, swelling, and joint stiffness from arthritis.
-It belongs to a group of drugs known as a nonsteroidal anti-inflammatory drug.
+It is also used to reduce pain, swelling, and joint stiffness from arthritis.
+It belongs to a group of drugs known as nonsteroidal anti-inflammatory drugs.
 It acts by blocking the production of certain natural substances by the body that causes inflammation.

-Dosages: This drug is available as an extended release tablet for oral consumption and dosages are given below:
+This drug is available as an extended-release tablet for oral consumption and dosages are given below:

 - 300 mg: Take this tablet as directed by the doctor, usually 2 or 3 times a day with a full glass of water

 - 400 mg: It is to be consumed 2 to 3 times a day as exactly as prescribed by the doctor